Hiking the Mauʻumae Ridge Trail to Puʻu Lanipō on Oʻahu, Hawaiʻi

 After the dryer sections in the beginning, it doesn’t take long to reach a predominately native Uluhe, Koa, and ʻŌhiʻa forest that will continue for the rest of the hike.

-The most significant native plant that stood out to me were a couple of ʻIliahi trees about two miles into the trail.
+The most significant native plant that stood out to me were a couple of ʻIliahi trees about 2.0 miles (3.2 km) into the trail.
 Typically speaking, ʻIliahi grows in much higher numbers on the ridges across central Oʻahu, but this was one of the few times I noticed it on a ridge in the southern Koʻolaus.

 Read My Separate Post: Native Hawaiian Plant Guide